 The Government also committed up to £170 million to support research and development on advanced nuclear reactors in order to foster the development of new technologies.
 For this, the UK Government plans to invest an additional £40 million in developing the regulatory framework and supporting UK supply chains.
 The UK Government continues to signal that it has the potential to become a world leader in developing the next generation of nuclear technologies.
-As of 2021, the UK market was dominated by the following developments in the nuclear sector:
+As of 2023, the UK market was dominated by the following developments in the nuclear sector:

-- Hinkley Point C is under construction and planned to come online in 2026 (EDF and CGN (as NNB Generation Company ("NNBG")) are currently constructing two EPRs (a type of reactor) at Hinkley Point C (3.2GW)); and - EDF and CGN also intend to construct two further EPRs at Sizewell (3.2GW).
-The project is awaiting consent from the Secretary of State before construction begins.
+- Hinkley Point C is under construction and planned to come online in 2027 (EDF and CGN (as NNB Generation Company ("NNBG")) are currently constructing two EPRs (a type of reactor) at Hinkley Point C (3.2GW)). - EDF and CGN also intend to construct two further EPRs at Sizewell (3.2GW).
+The Secretary of State for Business, Energy and Industrial Strategy granted development consent to the Sizewell C project application in July 2022. - The Government will also invest up to £300 million in UK production of the fuel required to power high-tech new nuclear reactors, known as HALEU, currently only commercially produced in Russia. - Measures such as smarter regulation will help quadruple UK nuclear power by 2050 up to 24GW - the biggest expansion for 70 years

-The Nuclear Energy (Financing) Bill first brought to Parliament towards the end of 2021 creates a framework for a Regulated Asset Base ("RAB") model to be used.
+The Nuclear Energy (Financing) Act, passed in 2022, created a framework for a Regulated Asset Base ("RAB") model to be used.
 The expectation is that this model will allow private investors to finance new nuclear projects, thus reducing reliance on overseas investors.
 Any new nuclear power stations that are financed through the RAB will be funded by charging electricity suppliers, who are expected to pass on this cost to their customers.
 As most of the nuclear reactors in the UK are due to reach the end of their operating lives before 2030, the aim of this Bill is to allow for eligible nuclear generation companies to be granted a right to a regulated revenue stream, during the construction, commission and operation of a new nuclear project.